 3. Get yourself active

 When it snows outside, the first thing we want to do is curl up with a blanket and watch a film.
 As perfect as that sounds, you can Save Energy by getting yourself and everyone else more active.
 You could play some games with the kids, do some exercise or even have a pillow fight.
 You can even utilise the snow and get a bit active in the garden - snowball fight anyone?
 Then even when you get back inside you'll keep feeling warm and energetic.

 This is something to consider for all-time Energy saving, but a snow week is your perfect chance.
 Do you feel like the house just isn't warming up enough?
 Check for any furniture, clothes or other objects blocking your radiators - they'll be sucking up all that Energy that could be keeping you warm.
 Because of this, you also end up running your heating higher or longer than you need to.
 Also, whilst you're there consider other Energy thieves - move your fridge and freezer away from the radiators and turn off those electronics when not in use.

 You need to consider the fact that a snow week might affect your lifestyle and your schedule.
 You could spend longer getting home or maybe have to stay off work.
 If you use a thermostat, don't forget to save Energy by changing your times accordingly.
 This could really make a difference!
 If you don't use thermostats, leave reminders for yourself to turn it off at certain times.
 Snow can cause a lot of stress, so it'll be the last thing you're thinking about - even post-it notes will work!

-These are your top 5 survival tips to save Energy this week.
-Don't let the snow get you down!
+These are our top 5 survival tips to save Energy during the colder weather.
+Don't let snow get you down!
 Want more tips?
 Read about more small changes you can do everyday if you want to save Energy.
 It gives you one less thing to worry about - so you can focus on building that snowman with the kids!
-We wish you a very enjoyable, warm and Energy efficient week.